cs1302uga/cs1302-api-app/README.rst

    working directory.

    :NOTE:
-      If you get an authentication error, then that means that you did not setup your public and private key pair on Odin and GitHub prior to following these instructions.
+      If you get an authentication error, then that means that you did not set up your public and private key pair on Odin and GitHub prior to following these instructions.
 Instructions for this are provided in the "|ssh_keys|_" reading.

-3. Setup a remote link the repository containing the starter code.
+3. Set up a remote link to the repository containing the starter code.
    A sequence of commands is provided below.
 You should make every effort to understand what each command is doing *before* you execute the command::